Master of Science in Law FAQs

 Who teaches MSL classes?

 The MSL program has a fantastic faculty, consisting of Northwestern’s distinguished residential law professors, and a select group of renowned adjunct professors, including business leaders, government officials, regulatory professionals, and also lawyers.
 These scholars and practitioners have developed their classes specifically for the MSL program and they bring great energy to their teaching.
-Many of these faculty members teach in both the residential and online formats of the program (and in the JD program as well).
-Take a look at our faculty bios (pdf).
+Many of these faculty members teach in both the residential and online formats of the MSL program (and in the JD program as well).
+Please feel free to review our faculty bios (pdf).

 Will I be taking regular JD classes in the MSL program?